-The SEC recently finalized new Rule 18f-4 under the 1940 Act providing for the regulation of registered investment companies' use of derivatives and certain related instruments (the "Derivatives Rule").
-Compliance with the Derivatives Rule to invest in derivatives and certain related instruments will not be required until August 2022.
+In October 2020, the SEC adopted Rule 18f-4 under the 1940 Act providing for the regulation of registered investment companies' use of derivatives and certain related instruments (the "Derivatives Rule").
 The Derivatives Rule, among other things, limits derivatives exposure through one of two value-at-risk tests, requires funds to adopt and implement a derivatives risk management program, including the appointment of a derivatives risk manager and the implementation of certain testing requirements, and subjects funds to certain reporting requirements with respect to derivatives.
-Limited derivatives users are not, however, subject to the full requirements under the Derivatives Rule.
+Subject to certain conditions, funds that do not invest heavily in derivatives may be deemed limited derivatives users and would not be subject to the full requirements of the new rule.
+The SEC also eliminated the asset segregation and cover framework arising from prior SEC guidance for covering derivatives and certain financial instruments effective when a fund complies with the Derivatives Rule.
+The Derivatives Rule could impact the effectiveness or raise the costs of the Fund's derivatives transactions, impede the employment of the Fund's derivatives strategies, or adversely affect Fund performance and cause the Fund to lose value.
+Compliance with the Derivatives Rule was required from August 2022.